upsidelab/spree_gladly/README.md

 #### Basic Lookup Response

 By default the fields listed below are returned.
-Fields can be hidden via Gladly UI or the integration can be extended to return more/different fields.
+Fields can be hidden via Gladly UI or the integration can be extended to return more/different fields ([Customization](#customization)).
 The format of the response has to match the [Gladly Customer schema](https://developer.gladly.com/rest/#operation/createCustomer)

 Note: we use the email address as the `externalCustomerId` and not the id used by Spree.

 ```json